QueenstarInfoSecurity/Audit-Compliance-Management/README.md

 - Automatic logging via **SQL triggers**
 - User-friendly schema and structure

+## Getting Started
+1. Copy and run the SQL script in a MySQL-compatible environment.
+2. Perform user insert/update operations and observe auto-generated logs in the `AuditLog` table.

 ## Use Cases
 - Regulatory and Compliance tracking
 - Security audits